 The implementation of the above measures will ensure that the risk of pollution of groundwater, soils and surface waters, resulting from the construction activities will be minimised.
-Refer to Section 4.7.2 of Chapter 4 Construction Activities for further details on specific construction mitigation measures for soils, geology and hydrogeology.

-As stated in Section 11.5.2 the OPW may have to carry out channel maintenance activities on the river.
+As stated in Section 11.4.7 the OPW may have to carry out channel maintenance activities on the river.

 These maintenance activities may disturb the river bank however they will only be carried out where they are deemed necessary for the integrity of the flood defences.
 No mitigation measures are deemed necessary other than good standard construction methods.